Doctors’ groups are urging ob-gyns to have those difficult conversations with women: lose weight or put your pregnancy at risk

 Although studies show that excessive body weight can disrupt obese women’s hormone balance and make it harder for them to ovulate, Jodi’s doctor reassured her that wasn’t her problem.
 However, he did deliver this sobering news: her weight might make it harder to have a healthy pregnancy and healthy baby.

 The latest news about the negative effects of our nation’s obesity epidemic on everything from fertility to pregnancy and maternal mortality recently prompted the American College of Obstetricians and Gynecologists (ACOG) to urge doctors to talk with patients about the benefits of slimming down before trying to conceive.
 It’s part of an ongoing push to make chats about women’s “reproductive lifespan” as routine as an annual pap smear.
-Just as doctors have historically shied away from telling women that their eggs are getting too old, many have not’t been eager to point out that a woman’s size might come in between her and her dream of becoming a mother.
+Just as doctors have historically shied away from telling women that their eggs are getting too old, many haven’t been eager to point out that a woman’s size might come in between her and her dream of becoming a mother.

 “For a woman who’s been trying for a year, the last thing she wants to hear is to take another year off to lose weight,” explains Dr. Jeanne Conry, ACOG president and assistant physician in chief at The Permanente Medical Group in Roseville, California.
 “But if a woman walks into my office who’s been trying to get pregnant and she has a body mass index of 30 or over [more than 180 pounds for a 5’5” woman] and she’s having an irregular period, the first thing we’re going to do is discuss a healthy diet and exercise program.”